 Criteria - General Principles

-1. The purpose of the Carnegie Hero Fund UK is to recognise acts of civilian heroism and give financial assistance and support, if necessary, to:
+1. The purpose of the Carnegie Hero Fund UK is to recognise acts of civilian heroism by those over the age of eighteen, and give financial assistance and support, if necessary, to:

 (i) the dependants of persons who have died,

 (ii) persons who have been injured, and

 (iii) who have incurred appreciable financial loss through performing acts of heroism in peaceful pursuits.

 2. The act of heroism must have occurred in Great Britain, Ireland, the Channel Islands, or in the surrounding territorial waters.

 3. Heroic acts performed in the saving of property are not recognised as falling within the scope of the Trust, which extends only to the saving or attempted saving of human life.

 4. The heroic act must have been voluntary and have involved risk to the rescuer’s life.
 In some occupations the ordinary discharge of duty involves risks, and such risks cannot in general be regarded as voluntary; but once the ordinary requirements of duty have been exceeded a case is eligible for consideration.

 5. The Trustees are prepared to consider cases in which death, injury, or appreciable financial loss is sustained where the nature of the rescue effort outweighs any burden of responsibility.